Reference #: ITD-SEC-4.3

 Table of Contents

-Commonwealth of Massachusetts entities that reside within the security perimeter managed by the Information Technology Division (ITD) comprise the wide area network (WAN) community known as MAGNet: the Massachusetts Access to Government Network.
+Commonwealth of Massachusetts entities that reside within the security perimeter managed by the Executive Office of Technology Services and Security (EOTSS) comprise the wide area network (WAN) community known as MAGNet: the Massachusetts Access to Government Network.
 MAGNet participants must be able to identify, report, and resolve security incidents in a manner that mitigates current and future risk to themselves and other potentially affected entities.

 Secretariats and their respective agencies are required to implement management controls that result in a consistent and effective approach for addressing incidents that is aligned with Enterprise Policies and Standards.
 This policy articulates the requirements for responding to Security Incidents and Attack Intrusions.